gregalmundo/Emeralds/README.md

 # Emeralds
-Best Team Ever
+Best Team Ever, NO, NOT AT ALL!
-Best color ever
+Best color ever IS SAPPHIRES!!!
-We rock
+We rock, I´m not sure!

 Lets do this.